SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 </Lazy>
 </div>

-We don't necessarily need to use a cylinder and you can experiment with other shapes such as a sphere to possibly get interesting results but here we will be sticking with a cylinder to most closely resemble a tree.
+You can see the cylinder decrease in height and diameter as we stack more cylinders with the top diameter shorter than the bottom to more closely resemble a branch of a tree.

 ### Rotating branches

 Next we would like to be able to rotate our mesh but first we would like to change the centre of rotation from the centre of the mesh to its endpoint.
-To achieve this we can use another object as a pivot of each cylinder by making it the centre of transformation.
-We place our mesh above the origin of the pivot so the centre of rotation of the pivot meets the endpoint of our mesh.
+There are a number of ways to achieve this but one way is to create and use an object as the parent of each cylinder to use that as the centre of transformation.
+If we place our mesh above the object so the endpoint of the cylinder meets the object, then by rotating the object we rotate the cylinder by its endpoint.
 You can see the difference in our desired centre of rotation (left) and the default centre of rotation (right).
 In this example I have also rendered the centre of rotation.

 <div class="m-auto mb-20 h-80 w-80 sm:h-96 sm:w-96">
 <Lazy